Colocasia: Species

+Etymology

+The generic name is derived from the ancient Greek word kolokasion, which in the Koine Greek of the 1st-century CE botanist Pedanius Dioscorides may have meant the edible roots of both taro (C. esculenta) and Nelumbo nucifera.

 Ecology

-Colocasia species are used as food plants by the larvae of some Lepidoptera species including Palpifer murinus and Palpifer sexnotatus.
+Colocasia species are used as food plants by the larvae of some Lepidoptera species including two members of Palpifer, P. murinus and P. sexnotatus.

 Cultivation

 C. esculenta and other members of the genus are cultivated as ornamental plants, or for their edible corms, a traditional starch staple in many tropical areas.

 The plant can be grown in the ground or in large containers.
 They are grown outside year-round in subtropical and tropical areas.
 In temperate regions, they are planted out for the summer and dug up and stored over winter, dry and with ventilation to prevent fungal infection.
 They can be grown in almost any temperature zone as long as the summer is warm.
 Growth is best at temperatures between 20 and 30 C. The plants can be damaged if temperatures fall below 10 C for more than a few days.

 The root tuber is typically planted close to the surface.
 The first signs of growth will appear in 1 to 3 weeks.
 The adult plant will need a minimum of at least 1 m2 of space for good growth.
 They do best in compost-rich soil and in shade, but will grow reasonably well in average soil provided it is moisture-retentive.
 The plants should not be left to go dry for too long; if this does happen, the leaves will wilt; watering will allow the plant to recover if done before they get too dry.
 Periodic fertilisation (every 3 to 4 weeks) with a common plant fertiliser will increase yields.